JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 As previously mentioned a common error here is that you get no results because you aren't querying the data you expect.
 If you have a single graph you are querying just call //ExecuteQuery()// directly on the graph instead of creating an intermediary ##TripleStore## which guarantees that your query operates over your graph.
 If you have more than one graph we **strongly** recommend that you use the query processor method of querying instead since that requires you to explicitly configure your dataset which makes errors like these much less likely to happen.

-If you are still having problems with no results you can also look at [[HowTo/Debug SPARQL Queries|Debugging SPARQL Queries]] for a method to debug what is happening with your query when using the in-memory SPARQL engine.
+If you are still having problems with no results you can also look at [[Debugging SPARQL Queries|HowTo-Debug-SPARQL-Queries]] for a method to debug what is happening with your query when using the in-memory SPARQL engine.

 # Loading/Saving Results